 Furthermore, the movement of turning customers into product owners is joined by multiple organizations.
 The international organization Halte à lóbsolescnence programmée (HOP) raises awareness, does investigations, and lobbies with industries and decision-makers to end planned obsolesce.
 Phonebloks is an independent organization that is helping the mobile phone industry to steer development and production towards products that produce less electronic waste.
 For now, they are focusing on modular phones that you can easily upgrade, repair, and customize.
 And there is also good news for the customers with two left hands!
 Worldwide, there are more than 2000 repair cafés, where professional volunteers repair broken goods.

 Optimizing lifespan, not necessarily maximizing it

 Is product life extension always a good idea in terms of sustainability?
 Not necessarily.
 Making products with the longest possible lifespans usually means using more resources to achieve a sturdier build.
 If a product’s lifetime is longer than the user actually needs it, these extra resources are wasted.

 The best thing to do would be to optimize the match the product to the user’s needs.
 Products do not need to last longer than a customer will use them.
 For instance, tools such as a drill do not need to function for a total of 25 continuous years, as an average handyman might need it for, let’s say, 3 years in total.
 And the fabric of a baby towel does not need to last until the child is ten years old.

 Erring on the side of longevity

 Nowadays, most products break down before their owners want them to.
 As long as companies keep the match between product lifespan and customer needs in mind, extending the life of their products is a simple but effective direction for circular business model design.

-Through LCA, is possible to test impacts of the circular business models, validate their assumptions and get feedback for improvement.
+Through LCA, it’s possible to test the impacts of circular business models, validate their assumptions and get feedback for improvement.
 In addition, it can help define targets and indicators to measure and foster circularity over time.